SimoSultan/dlm/docs/sdp.md

 - implementing Amazon S3 image upload for avatar photos
 - attaching images to specific roles (i.e. students/instructors/admins)

 Manual testing takes up a lot of time, especially when it's a trial and error method.
-In the end, investing the time to understand how you will test throughout the app would highly advantageous for speeding up testing processes.
+In the end, investing the time to understand how you will test throughout the app, and create these tests in the beginning would have been highly advantageous for speeding up testing processes.